AbdouMch/angular-best-practice/README.md

 - Use Input and Output Decorators instead of component metadata.
 This will make it easy to detect that a property is an input, and also when renaming it we don't have to make changes in multiple places
 - Apply SRP by Delegating complex logic to Services
+- When using a Lifecycle Hook always implement the Interface, so when mistyping the method name or the signature of the method, the IDE or the compiler will alert us of that error